 Nutritional Value Of Almond (Badam)

-Raw almonds can be consumed as a snack or in meals, provided they are taken in moderation.
+Raw almonds can be consumed as a snack or with meals, provided they are taken in moderation.

 Nutrition Chart Of Almond (Amount Per 100 Gms):